SageSalesLogix/argos-saleslogix-20_for_754/README.md

 #### Finished

-The argos-saleslogix-20_for_754 module will now be part of the Sage SalesLogix Mobile client.
+The argos-saleslogix-754 module will now be part of the Saleslogix Mobile client.

 [argos-sdk]: https://github.com/Saleslogix/argos-sdk "Argos SDK Source"